 Petroc offers courses from Entry Level to Level 7.
-Below is a guide to the qualification levels available to you at Petroc.
-Each level has specific has basic entry requirements.
+Below is a guide to help explain the course levels available to you.
+Please note that each level has specific basic entry requirements.

 Entry Level courses give you access to Level 1 qualifications and employment.
 Petroc offers several Entry Level programmes designed for school leavers and young adults with individual learning needs and differences who want to develop their employability and softer skills in a safe learning environment.

 Level 1 courses offer you the opportunity to acquire a broad range of knowledge and practical skills that will enable you to access a Level 2 qualification (including vocational qualifications, Functional Skills and apprenticeships) or employment.
 They are hands-on qualifications providing an introduction to an industry of interest.
 We focus heavily on developing your employability and softer skills to allow you to thrive in your chosen industry.

 Level 2 courses provide focus on a subject/s that can support the transition to a Level 3 qualification, apprenticeship or employment.
 Qualifications include GCSEs, vocational qualifications and apprenticeships.

 Petroc offers GCSE courses in Maths and English as additional qualifications for students following academic and vocational programmes.
 Most employers and many of our programmes at Level 3 and above require a GCSE grade C/4 or higher in both English and Maths, so re-takes are available if you need them.
-We also offer GCSEs in Spanish, Biology and Science for adult learners.
+We also offer GCSEs in Biology and Science for adult learners.

 These are one-year courses aimed at developing core theoretical knowledge and practical skills.
 We offer a broad range of qualifications to choose from, each enabling you to progress into your chosen field.

 Apprenticeships develop your knowledge and gain skills to further your career while you work.
 Level 2 apprentices develop hands-on, practical learning in the workplace and consolidate this whilst studying at Petroc.
 Apprentices who don’t have a grade C or equivalent in English and/or Maths will be required to pass Functional Skills Level 1 and work towards Functional Skills Level 2 as part of their apprenticeship.